Paulxx03/5x5-Game/README.md

 # 5x5-Game
-CEN 4020 Project 1
+CEN 4020 – Project 1

-This project is a simple game that allows users to fill in a 5x5 grid with the constraints that numbers must be placed consecutively and in order to get points the number must be placed diagonal to the previous one.

-The code is made up of three objects: SaveState, Logic, and Interface which handle their respective components
-This was done in Python version 3.14.0 on the Windows operating system

-The command to compile this program is "python Ass1.py"
+This project is a graphical, grid-based game developed for CEN 4020.
+The game features a GUI-based interface that allows players to interactively fill a 5×5 grid across two distinct levels.
+In the first level, players complete the 5×5 grid, while the second level expands the challenge by requiring players to fill the outer ring surrounding the original 5×5 grid, forming the border of a 7×7 grid.
+Players must place numbers consecutively, and points are awarded only when a number is placed diagonally adjacent to the previously placed number.

+The program is implemented in Python and is organized into three main objects: SaveState, Logic, and Interface.
+Each object is responsible for handling its respective component of the application, including game rules, user interaction, and saving completed game data.
+The project was developed and tested on the Windows operating system using Python version 3.12.

+To run the program, navigate to the project directory and execute the following command: py -3.12 Ass1.py